Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 If I may take the Minister back just slightly, the investigators he mentions who looked at many of these allegations are the same people who have now blown the whistle to the BBC and The Sunday Times.
 They are the same people who have come forward and said that things have been shut down.
 He rightly says that he will bring forward primary legislation in the near future.
 Does he envisage that by that time there will be greater or less resource to investigate as a result of his legislation?

 Let me be very clear with the hon.
 Gentleman.
 There have been allegations made by individuals, a very small number of whom worked within the investigative teams.
 There have been allegations made by a small number of people associated with operational units involved in the incidents that have been alleged.
 They have made allegations, and investigators who have interviewed them have been persuaded by their case.
-Those allegations are then investigated and presented to the independent Service Prosecuting Authority, which makes a decision as to whether the threshold of evidence has been breached and a conviction, or even a prosecution, is likely.
-That decision has been made in a clear-eyed, professional manner without fear or favour, in order to bring this matter to a close.
+Those allegations are then investigated and presented to the independent Service Prosecuting Authority, which makes a decision on whether the threshold of evidence has been breached and a conviction, or even a prosecution, is likely.
+That decision has been made in a clear-eyed, professional manner without fear or favour, to bring this matter to a close.
 It is in nobody’s interests that this has continued as long as it has.
 In terms of resource and how we address this, I will come to that towards the end of my remarks, but Members can pick me up if I do not.